solita/solita.github.com/_posts/2018-12-03-reinvent-first-timer.md

 ### Re:Play

-The biggest party of the week happened on thursday evening, held at a nearby festival grounds.
+The biggest party of the week happened on Thursday evening, held at a nearby festival grounds.
 Simply, a really massive festival type of party setting with three huge tents and a large outdoors area, loads of random activities, long lines, food and drinks.
 Oh, and also live music from Thievery Corporation, Future Islands and Skrillex.

 ## Day 5